mattamx/Projects/Sprint 8 - Supervised Learning/README.md

 #### Task

-Utilize data on clients' past behavior and temrination of contracts with the bank to build a model with the maximum possible *F1* score.
+Utilize data on clients' past behavior and termination of contracts with the bank to build a model with the maximum possible *F1* score.
 Achieve a score of at least 0.59 and measure the *AUC-ROC* metric and compare it with the *F1*.

 #### The Data